yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 1.6 =

+Automatic weekly update didn't work in all installations.

 = 1.5 =

 Fixing automatic weekly updates.

 == Changelog ==

+= 1.6 =
+* FIX: Automatic weekly update.
+(Didn't work on all installations).
+* FIX: Do not include Maxmind Libraries again if already included by another plugin/theme

 = 1.5 =
 * FIX: Automatic weekly update.
 Go to the plugin page (Tools menu) to verify that an update is planned.